 Between 2019 and 2021, two faculty members retired and one resigned for personal reasons.
 In August 2021, Michael Stuart joined IPMC.
 Currently, the percentage of full-time female professors is 50%, and the percentage of full-time foreign professors is 25%.

-IPMC currently has 4 full-time professors, 1 joint-appointed full-time professor, and 2 part-time professors.
-Between 2009 and 2019, 13 out of 34 graduates of IPMC (38.2%) were admitted to Ph.D. programs in the US, Canada, Germany, Amsterdam, and the UK; and 10 out of 13 of those graduates (77%) received some form of financial support from those programs.
+Between 2008 to 2021, our enrollment quota increased from five to seven, and 40 students have graduated from IPMC.
+There are 14 students who have gone abroad for further graduate studies in the US, Canada, Germany, Amsterdam, and the UK; and 12 out of 14 of those students (86%) received some form of financial support from those programs.
 Many of our students have presented their papers at international conferences and have received travel grants from the Ministry of Science and Technology in Taiwan.